 Some blowers are designed to reduce noise.
 If you have neighbors close by, you’ll definitely want to consider a blower with some kind of noise reduction features, like a large capacity muffler.

 Noise levels are measured in decibels (dBA).
 Anything that emits sounds over 75 dBA requires hearing protection.
+Especially for backpack blowers, due to the placement of the motor so close to your ears.

 Backpack blowers start between $200 and $300.
 You’ll find two- and four-stroke gas engines, as well as battery-powered blowers as you get close to $300.